arshian-dev/escape-corner/root/Fiza/fiza home page.md

 I won't bore you with romantic paragraphs this time.
 Consider this a gift from bsf Arshian and not the one that gets blocked *occasionally*.

-I have fun with this :>>
+*I hope you come here often and have fun with this :>>*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjgxNjQwNjgsLTExMjY4Mjg0OTVdfQ
-==
+eyJoaXN0b3J5IjpbLTI4MjM1MTUzNCwtMTEyNjgyODQ5NV19
 -->